miheerghimire-wq/MiheerGhimire-COIT12206-2026T1-Portfolio/week1/Week01.md

 ##WEEK 1
 ## Project Overview
-This project shows a simple TCP/IP network configuration with GNS3.
+This week1 project shows, a simple TCP/IP network configuration with GNS3.
 A host machine was configured with a static IP address and tested using the GNS3 Web UI console.

 ## Objective are:
 - Understand TCP/IP configuration